timothyahwang/openvm/book/src/writing-apps/verify.md

 ```

 ### Generating the Aggregation Proving Key and EVM Verifier Contract

-Generate the aggregation proving key and verifier contract at `~/.openvm/agg.pk` and `~/.openvm/verifier.sol` respectively by running
+The workflow for generating an end-to-end EVM proof requires first generating an aggregation proving key and EVM verifier contract.
+This can be done by running the following command:

 ```bash
 cargo openvm setup